UnitedHealthcare Children’s Foundation grant helps young boy receive needed hearing aids

 • Children do not need to be insured by UnitedHealthcare.

 Do you know a family who could benefit from a children’s medical grant?
-Visit UHCCF.org for more information on how to apply.
+The UnitedHealthcare Children’s Foundation will begin accepting grant applications, starting Sept.
+1. Visit UHCCF.org for more information on how to apply.

 Sign up to get the latest news from the UnitedHealthcare Newsroom